DuendeInexistente/Cirque/ShortStories/stars.md

 Fireclay blinked a few times, surprised by this, before answering.
 "Yellow, you're red-- You're hot."

 And yellow also paused at this, then said.
 "This unit is aware of it's temperature."
 It paused for a split second, then turned around to walk out of the room.
 "This unit will now continue readying to assist with the bug season."

+ "Yellow, I can still hug you later."
+Rushed to say Fireclay.
+"If you really wanted it."

+Yellow paused, and suddenly draw a simple face on it's circle plate.

+ "This unit trusts Lady Fireclay to adhere to her schedule" It said, then walked out of the room.
+It's legs clacked against the stairs on it's way down.